The Damnedest Thing

-I’d seen celluloid film burn in a projector before, but the print of Werner Herzog’s How Much Wood Would a Woodchuck Chuck at The Charles Theater in Baltimore appeared to be dripping out of the projector and slipping off the screen.
-The livestock auctioneers in the documentary started out looking like run of the mill humans, then after a few seconds their faces and 40-gallon hats would swell and boil.
+I‘d seen celluloid film burn in a projector before, but the print of Werner Herzog’s How Much Wood Would a Woodchuck Chuck at The Charles Theater in Baltimore appeared to be dripping out of the projector and slipping off the screen.
+The livestock auctioneers in the documentary started out looking like run-of-the-mill humans, then after a few seconds their faces and 40-gallon hats would swell and boil.
 Watching their sagging skin melt away, I immediately recalled the dissolving gestapo agent in Raiders of the Lost Ark and the doubly unlucky RoboCop villain who gets dunked in acid and mowed down by a car.
-If a shot was held for any length of time the people onscreen would liquefy and begin phantasmagorically floating around the frame like loose-limbed figures in a Marc Chagall painting.
+If a shot was held for any length of time the people on-screen would liquefy and begin phantasmagorically floating around the frame like loose-limbed figures in a Marc Chagall painting.
 The bizarreness of it all was made way more extreme by the hallucinatory glossolalia of bewildering bid calls on the soundtrack.
-It may not seem like it from my description of things, but I was 100% sober, and completely enraptured by the horrid beauty erupting in front of me.
+It may not seem like it from my description of things, but I was 100 percent sober, and completely enraptured by the horrid beauty erupting in front of me.
 Without question I knew that I was experiencing one of the most sublime moments of my life.

 I sat gawking at the carnage alongside the theater manager, whose initial annoyance quickly blossomed into full-blown panic.
 He probably figured that it would take the projectionist a few seconds to fix the mistake; instead, things just grew increasingly severe and surreal.
 Snapping out of his stupor, he hightailed it out of the theater and catapulted upstairs to the projection booth.
 I trailed right behind, eager to eyeball the catastrophe.
 We found the flummoxed projectionist standing at a very safe distance from the projector, which he glared at as if it were haunted, kind of like Don Knotts in The Ghost and Mr. Chicken.
 The poor guy couldn’t explain what was going wrong or why.
 Furthermore, he refused to turn off the machine for fear of what might transpire next.
 A few equally perplexed, weirdly quiet employees gathered alongside us.
 Peering out from the projection port window, I could see that no one in the theater was watching the movie anymore.
 The entire audience had turned around in their seats and were now gazing up at the booth.